-Testing of a User Story is complete once all test cases have been executed and passed and meets the Definition of Done criteria
+Testing of a User Story is complete once all test cases are executed and passed and meets the Definition of Done criteria

 The Definition of Done (DoD) is a clear and concise list of requirements that all scrum teams must adhere to call a story or sprint complete.
 Following the DoD ensures all tasks are consistent among teams and all deliverables are complete.
 The Definition of Done is not changed during a Sprint but can change periodically between Sprints if improvements or changes are made in the team’s processes and capabilities to deliver software.